In the translation editor, the Grid is the place where you see the source text and type the translation.

-To do this: On the Preparation ribbon, click Regex Tagger.
+To do this: On the Preparation ribbon, click the Regex Tagger button.
 The Tag current document window opens.
 You can write up rules - or choose an existing set of rules - that turn parts of your document into inline tags.

 Caution: To do this, you need to know about regular expressions.

 To learn more: See Help about the Tag current document window.